VoltDB/voltdb/examples/README.md

 ### uniquedevices
 This example counts unique device ids as they stream into VoltDB.
 It demonstrates VoltDB's stream processing power and the use of external libraries in Java stored procedures.
 It is loosely based on a real problem previously solved using the Lambda architecture.

+### user-hits
+User-hits is an application simulating VoltDB handling user hits on web pages, demonstrating how a Kafka producer application can send data to a VoltDB topic, and how a VoltDB topic can invoke a VoltDB 'compound' stored procedure, which in turn invokes other VoltDB stored procedures.

 ### voltkv
 This directory contains the sources for a "Key-Value" implementation in VoltDB along with a simple benchmark.